 Call 911 if you or the person you are helping is in immediate danger.

 The coronavirus (COVID-19) outbreak has changed all of our lives.
-You may feel anxious, stressed, worried, sad, bored, depressed, lonely or frustrated in these circumstances.
+You may still feel anxious, stressed, worried, sad, bored, depressed, lonely or frustrated because of it.
 You’re not alone.

 On this page: